SiddeshSambasivam/A-Comparative-Study-on-SciML-for-KD/README.md

 ### **B. Datasets**

-1. _Feynman-03:_ All equations with up to 3 input variables from the AI-Feynman dataset were sampled.
+1. **_Feynman-03:_** All equations with up to `3 input variables` from the AI-Feynman dataset were sampled.
 The resulting dataset contained 52 equations.

-2. _Nguyen-12:_ The datasets consisted of 12 equations with a maximum of 2 input variables.
-It is important to highlight that few equations contain terms such as x^6 and x^5 which were included to test the methods’ ability to understand high-frequency terms.
+2. **_Nguyen-12:_** The datasets consisted of 12 equations with a maximum of `2 input variables`.
+It is important to highlight that few equations contain terms such as `x^6` and `x^5` which were included to test the methods’ ability to understand high-frequency terms.

 ### **C. Baselines**

-1. _Genetic programming (GPL)_: A python library called gplearn was used to perform genetic programming (GP).
+1. **_Genetic programming (GPL)_**: A python library called gplearn was used to perform genetic programming (GP).

-2. _Deep symbolic regression (DSR)_: An auto-regressive approach based on reinforcement learning search to optimize the symbolic search space.
+2. **_Deep symbolic regression (DSR)_**: An auto-regressive approach based on reinforcement learning search to optimize the symbolic search space.
 The opensource implementation of (Petersen et. el.) with default parameters was used for the benchmark tasks.

-3. _AIFeynman (AIF)_: A heuristic based search approach that uses recurring patterns in symbolic formulas describing natural phenomena.
+3. **_AIFeynman (AIF)_**: A heuristic based search approach that uses recurring patterns in symbolic formulas describing natural phenomena.
 A custom wrapper was written around the open-source python package, AIFeynman, for the evaluation.

-4. _Neural Symbolic Regression that Scales (NeSymRes)_: A symbolic language modelling approach that was pretrained on a large distribution of millions of equations.
+4. **_Neural Symbolic Regression that Scales (NeSymRes)_**: A symbolic language modelling approach that was pretrained on a large distribution of millions of equations.
 The pretrained model on 100 million equations was used for the benchmark.

 ### **D. Benchmark**